ardunn/alexdunn.io/hugo/content/cv.md

 ### Linux
 - Networking, file operations, process management
 - Parallel CPU computing frameworks such as OpenMP and MPI
-- Parallel CPU computing frameworks such as CUDA and Thrust
+- GPU computing frameworks such as CUDA and Thrust
 - Queue computing platforms such as SLURM and PBS

 ### Data science libraries